[Revised September 16, 2017]

 “If the righteous is scarcely saved,

 Specifically, believers will see quite a lot of Bible prophecy unfold before their eyes before the Rapture.
 The book of Daniel predicts Anti-Christ will present an agreement to Israel, which marks the beginning of Jacob’s Trouble, a.k.a. the Great Tribulation Period, The Apocalypse.
 All events after that agreement are considered within the “Period of Divine Wrath.”
 But, God has not appointed believers to suffer wrath, but to obtain deliverance (1 Thessalonians 5:9).
 That means believers will physically witness all the prophecies which precede the agreement.
-Our lives will be—rather, are currently being—affected by what Jesus labeled “these things” (Luke 21).
+Our lives will be—rather, are currently being—affected by what Jesus labeled “these things” and “Birth Pangs” and “Beginning of Sorrows,” (Luke 21, Matthew 24).

 As Christian’s we are looking for more than a couple of pre-tribulation events… none of which will take long to take place.